michaeleii/creative-spark/README.md

 # Creative Spark

 Creative Spark is a modern, full-stack web application for creating, editing, and managing creative projects.
-It features a powerful editor with AI-assisted tools, image management, and a customizable dashboard.
-Built with Next.js, React, Drizzle ORM, and a suite of modern libraries, Creative Spark is designed for creators who want a seamless, collaborative, and extensible platform.

 ## Features